Click here to go to our timeline after 453 BC

 In Daniel 9:25 the time would start when the decree was issued to restore and rebuild Jerusalem from its previous destruction by Nebuchadnezzar of Babylon.
 This decree came from Cyrus in 453 BC.
 The rebuilding of the city, its streets and moats would take 7 sevens and then there would be a period of 62 sevens until the coming of The Anointed One (translated from the Hebrew scriptures as The Messiah and from Greek as The Christ).
 Jesus rode into Jerusalem in 31 AD.
 The people knew of Daniel's prophecies and knew how to count.
 Needless to say, the excitement was real.
 John the Baptist, the man recognized as the prophet in Jesus's era, had pointed out Jesus as the one for whom they were waiting.
 Jesus had performed mighty miracles of healing and providing for people's needs, the likes of which the people had never seen.
 When Jesus's disciple Peter declared that Jesus was the Christ, and in fact the Son of the living God, Jesus replied that this truth had been revealed to Peter by Jesus's personal father in the heavens (i.e. eternity).
 For, as was recorded in the Gospels, Jesus had no natural human father, his birth via Mary was through a miraculous action of the Holy Spirit.
 All of this led to heightened expectation amongst them all of what Jesus would achieve.
 However, Jesus asked them not to talk of this, yet, as through the hatred of men, he was about to be killed, but in three days would come back to life - never to die again.

-And indeed, Jesus provoked terrible anger and focus from the entire Jewish heirarchy by exposing the hypocrisy, the pretentiousness, calling it leaven (yeast).
-Yeast reacts with sugar - God's sweet presence (like honey) - turning it into alcohol and carbon dioxide.
-In other words, hypocrisy makes a person (and those surrounding him / her) drunk, out of touch with the truth, and full of hot air.
-And in reaction to this exposure, their leadership organized for Jesus to be horrifically executed by the Roman government the first day of the Passover feast, a week when the priests would offer up additional daily offerings for the nation — see
+And indeed, Jesus provoked terrible anger as he called out the Jewish leadership's pretentious hypocrisy ie play-acting under huge masks, calling it leaven (yeast).
+Yeast reacts with sugar - God's sweet transparency (like honey) - turning it into alcohol and carbon dioxide, making the person (and those surrounding him / her) drunk, out of touch with the truth, and full of hot air.
+And in reaction to this exposure, the priesthood organized for Jesus to be horrifically executed by the Romans on the first day of the Passover feast, a week for offering up extra offerings for the nation — see

 Returning to Daniel, he indeed foretold that at the end of 62 sevens, the Christ would be cut off (as in a separation, the ending of a marriage contract), but not on his side -